greenboxal/doggohub/changelogs/archive.md

 - Drop all tables before restoring a Postgres backup
 - Make the repository downloads path configurable
 - Create branches via API (sponsored by O'Reilly Media)
-- Changed permission of gitlab-satellites directory not to be world accessible
+- Changed permission of doggohub-satellites directory not to be world accessible
 - Protected branch does not allow force push
-- Fix popen bug in `rake gitlab:satellites:create`
+- Fix popen bug in `rake doggohub:satellites:create`
 - Disable connection reaping for MySQL
 - Allow oauth signup without email for twitter and github
 - Fix faulty namespace names that caused 500 on user creation